Portugal-Brazil Bilateral Trade Analysis 2023

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Portugal leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Portugal leveraging its comparative advantages in vegetable oils: olive oil and its fractions, virgin, whether or not refined, but not chemically modified.

 2010-2015: Foundation Building